ziqingW/Super_Hero_Clustering/README.md

 # Super_Hero_Clustering
 ## Introduction
 This project is to distribute comic super heroes into different clusters based on their abilities using machine learning.
+It can be divided into two parts.
+* Part 1: Using cosine similarity to find out the most similar hero for the input one based on the abilities.
+* Part 2: Clustering heroes into different groups by KMeans method.

 ## Data
 **Data Source:**